marx-alex/flumi-stitch/README.md

 ### 2. Translation Optimization

 In this step the vertical and horizontal translations are searched for outliers or connection where no translations were found.
-A translation is defined as outlier if the z-score is above 3.
+A translation is defined as outlier if the z-score is above or under 1.96.
 Outliers become then replaced by the mean value.
 This part also calculates the standard deviation for translations in x and y direction which allows estimations about the mechanical stage repeatability.